 Seed Bank Magazine did not want to use guidelines that were biased and created by other review sources.
-We wanted to rate our reviews on what matters most – the consumers.
+We wanted to rate and review based on what matters most – the consumers.

 “When it all comes down to it, the readers and customers are what matters most”

 Over 16k people voted on 20 multiple-choice questions in 2018.
 Over 22k people voted in 2019, over 25k in 2020, and hopefully the numbers will continue to climb when we start everything back up after COVID-19 is gone.

 Every year we have continued to gather more and more data on what seed bank customers want.
 We have no paid partnerships with any seed banks, and we never will.
 We do offer advertisement spots for seed banks, but they have nothing to do with us or how we vote, rate, and review (and are usually given away for free as part of contests).
 As of 2022, we have yet to sell a single ad space on Seed Bank Magazine.
 Our guidelines used to be posted here for everyone to see, but it became a problem, and we were forced to take them down due to one seed bank trying to manipulate their data ahead of time.
 Sucks huh?
 We know.

 Updated March 9th, 2022